Do we need a change in approach to mental disorder defence in India?

 Impact of insanity plea on criminal trial

-When asked about legal standards and procedures are in place to verify the authenticity of mental health claims in criminal cases, Adv Salsingikar, said that when a criminal act is committed following which an accused is arrested, remanded to judicial or police custody - during that period, the accused undergoes a lot of tumultuous emotions and situations.
+When asked about legal standards and procedures that are in place to verify the authenticity of mental health claims in criminal cases, Adv Salsingikar, said that when a criminal act is committed following which an accused is arrested, remanded to judicial or police custody - during that period, the accused undergoes a lot of tumultuous emotions and situations.

 "If the police do not conduct a proper medical examination and if it does not get properly documented, a plaintiff will not be able to prove their mental health issue caused them to commit a crime.
 If a person is feigning to get out of sentencing or being convicted, the court does observe everything intricately," he said.